wellatleastitried/dotFiles/README.md

 3. **Modify and Customize:**

    After installation, feel free to modify any of the configuration files according to your preferences.
 These files are intended to be a starting point and can be customized further based on your requirements.

-## Contributing

-If you have suggestions or improvements for these configurations, feel free to fork this repository and submit a pull request.
-Contributions are welcome!